Books for adults and children help us prepare for Advent and Christmas, at home and in worship.

 Advent hymns teach the season's lessons of expectation and preparation with tunes that stick and lyrics that connect our lives to Scriptural themes.

-With a handful of items, you or our church can make a small Advent wreath, perfect for a bedside table or desk.
-Truly an object of devotion for the season.
+With a handful of items, you can make a small Advent wreath, perfect for a child's table or desk.
+Activity for church, Sunday school, or home.

 Writing 3-sentence stories offers a new perspective for Christian formation.
 All ages can participate, in Sunday schools, youth groups, or families.